google/automl/efficientdet/README.md

 If set to True, keras model uses ```tf.recompute_grad``` to achieve gradient checkpoints.

 Testing shows that:
-* It allows to train a d7x network with batch size of 2 by keras/train.py on a 11Gb (1080Ti) GPU
 * It also allows to train a d6 network with batch size of 2 by main.py on a 11Gb (1080Ti) GPU

 ## 12. Visualize TF-Records.